 The beginning of Section 3.2 should be revised as follows:

-3.2 The severance benefit described in Section 3.1 payable under the Plan is:
+3.2 Subject to the provisions of the Plan, including, but not limited to, Section 3.4, the severance benefit described in Section 3.1 payable under the Plan is:

 Please let me know what you think.
 Michelle, thanks for talking me through this.